September 18, 2020 · Pete DiMaio

 • Business partnerships: Unfortunately business travel is on the decline and the forecast is for corporate travel to have a permanent shift.
 You can still create great partnerships by reaching out to the larger companies in your area and negotiating competitive rates for your property.

 • Competitor partnerships: Consider creating programs with non-competitive hotels in your area.
-For instance, if you are an economy property are you able to work with a luxury property to share leads that may not be relevant to your respective properties.
+For instance, if you are a budget pricepoint property you may be able to partner with luxury property to share leads that may not be relevant to your respective properties.

 Hunting Strategy #5